Valiant Warriors Caught in the Middle

 |Romanian soldiers marching through Constanta, Romania ca. 1941 (Grund, Federal Archives).|

 - Lange Bruno – a mobile (railway) 3 x 280 guns, in the Northern Constanta City;

 - Breslau / M III battery – 3 x 170 mm guns, installed in “La Vii” area, just 1 km north of Tirpitz battery;

 |A German soldier aiming an MG 13 machine gun.
 Filmmaker Horst Grund is shown operating his camera, Constanta, Romania, circa 1941 (Grund, Federal archive).|

 |Romanian planes over the petrol fields of Ploiesti.
 The photo was taken in 1941.
 The Bf 109 with the German cross had not been painted yet in ARR insignias.|

 |Luftwaffe flak units defended the Ploesti oil fields right up to the end.
 They were the only German troops in the vicinity when Romania switched sides in August 1944.|

-The Romanian air force was small, but capable.
-It used mostly German equipment, but did have a few aircraft designs of its own.
+The Romanian air force was small but capable.
+It used mostly German equipment but did have a few aircraft designs of its own.
 The Romanian-designed airplane that made a contribution to the war effort was the IAR 80 (the 'Romanian Big Broom').
-It was a fighter which was powered by a Gnome-Rhone 14k radial engine that was built on license.
+It was a fighter which was powered by a Gnome-Rhone 14k radial engine that was built on a license.
 It was an elegant airframe that loosely resembled the Focke Wulf 190D, but the design was completely Romanian.